FgForrest/evitaDB/documentation/developer/query/query_constraint_description_framework.md

 To further limit allowed child constraints, one can specify set of `allowed` or `forbidden` constraints in this annotation.

-Additional child parameters must be annotated with the `io.evitadb.api.query.descriptor.annotation.AdditionalChild` annotation and cannot be of same constraint type as the parent container.
+If a parameter is annotated with the `io.evitadb.api.query.descriptor.annotation.AdditionalChild` annotation or its data type represents a constraint container of different type than is its parent container, such parameter is considered to be an additional child parameter.
+There can be multiple additional child parameters in a single *creator*.
 However, there are some limitations in place to simplify processing logic of these annotations and to produce reasonable JSON objects (which are also quite limited for our use cases).
 The type of parameter must be some concrete generic constraint container of desired constraint type, so that it generates enclosing JSON object automatically.
 Also, the container must have *creator* with only one parameter which must be the `io.evitadb.api.query.descriptor.annotation.Child`.